tdhock/tdhock.github.io/_pages/software.md

   to write R packages.
 Because of this work, the R Foundation gave me the [toby.hocking@r-project.org](mailto:toby.hocking@r-project.org) email address.
-- I am president of the organizing committee for "R in Montreal 2018," a local conference for useRs and developeRs of R.
+- I was president of the organizing committee for "R in Montreal 2018," a local conference for useRs and developeRs of R.
+- I am an editor for the Journal of Statistical Software.

 ### PeakSeg